 It means communicating to others that you may not always be available, or be able to do, say or be what they want.
 Those who truly care about you will understand.
-Those who do not understand, and still expect you to put them first are not healthy for you.
-If they step out of your life because you are not constantly at their beck and call, maybe that is not such a bad thing!
+Those who do not understand, and still expect you to put them first are not healthy for you and are taking advantage of your good nature.
+If they step out of your life because you are not constantly at their beck and call, that is not such a bad thing!

 Copyright © Gwen Randall-Young, All Rights Reserved.
 Contact us if you would like permission to reprint.